 Ensembl Variation - Predicted data

-Ensembl imports variation data from a variety of different sources, as described on the Data description page.
+Ensembl imports variant data from a variety of different sources, as described on the Data description page.
 Below we give more information about how Ensembl predicts the effects of variants.
 Ensembl calculates the:

-For each variation that is mapped to the reference genome, we identify each Ensembl transcript that overlap the variation.
-We then use a rule-based approach to predict the effects that each allele of the variation may have on the transcript.
+For each variant that is mapped to the reference genome, we identify each Ensembl transcript that overlap the variant.
+We then use a rule-based approach to predict the effects that each allele of the variant may have on the transcript.
 The set of consequence terms, defined by the Sequence Ontology (SO), that can be currently assigned to each combination of an allele and a transcript is shown in the table below.
-Note that each allele of each variation may have a different effect in different transcripts.
+Note that each allele of each variant may have a different effect in different transcripts.

-This approach is applied to all germline variations and somatic mutations stored in the Ensembl variation databases (though we do not yet currently calculate consequences for structural variants).
-The resulting consequence type calls, along with information determined as part of the process, such as the cDNA and CDS coordinates, and the affected codons and amino acids in coding transcripts, are stored in the variation database and displayed on the website.
+This approach is applied to all germline variants and somatic mutations stored in the Ensembl variation databases (though we do not yet currently calculate consequences for structural variants).
+The resulting consequence type calls, along with information determined as part of the process, such as the cDNA and CDS coordinates, and the affected codons and amino acids in coding transcripts, are stored in the Ensembl Variation database and displayed on the website.
 You can use this pipeline for your own data via the VEP.